This is a simplified motor control circuit and shows the switching scheme used in our 4QD series full bridge [aka H bridge] motor controllers.

-You may also realise from the above that, provided you don’t get the timing totally wrong, so that Hi 1 and Lo 1 (or Hi2 and Lo2 for that matter) are on at the same time, it matters not a lot what you chop and what you don’t – the flywheel current will always find somewhere safe to re-circulate!
+From the above you can see that, provided you don’t get the timing totally wrong, so that Hi 1 and Lo 1 (or Hi2 and Lo2) are on at the same time, it doesn’t matter what you chop and what you don’t – the flywheel current will always find somewhere safe to re-circulate.

-Of course the scheme proposed here does require that you sense when the motor back emf is greater than the required speed, i.e. when the motor should start regenerating, and change the state of the bridge to do that.
+Of course the scheme shown here does require that you sense when the motor back emf is greater than the required speed, i.e. when the motor should start regenerating, and change the state of the bridge to do that.
 Other schemes are possible, but they (probably) all involve active hi-side switching if you require regenerative braking.
 So this scheme is the method we used in our first full-bridge controller, the 4QD series.
-Although it is now an old design, it is still very successful and very reliable – if a little complicated!
-Simpler designs require a little more lateral thought, combined with chopped hi-sides and a certain amount of cunning in arranging the regenerative current limits!
+Although it is now an old design, it is still very successful and very reliable – with many of them still going strong after 20+ years.
+Simpler designs require a little more lateral thought, combined with chopped hi-sides and a certain amount of cunning in arranging the regenerative current limits.

 There is more detail on motor control circuits on our sister site 4qdtec.com.